azat-co/practicalnode/chapter5/chapter5.md

 }
 ```

-Publishing and unpublishing are coupled together, because they both send `PUT` to `/api/articles/:id`:
+Publishing and unpublishing are coupled together, because they both send `PUT` to `/api/articles/:id` but with different payloads (`data`).
+Then type is of course `PUT`.
+The data is turned into a string because that is what this method `$.ajax` uses.
+If we were to use a different library like [axios](https://npmjs.org/axios) or [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) then the actual data format and the syntax of the call to make the request will be different.
+An interesting feature is coded in the callback.
+It allows to change the icons depending on the status of a particular article (`data.published`).

 ```js
 var update = function (event) {